inkVerb/verb/dev/README.md

     - Such tools would create individual zone file entries in a `parked/domain.tld/` folder as individual files
 	  - These entries would then be sorted and formed into proper `db.*` and `nv.*` files via `inkdnsrefreshbind`
 	- Another tool would allow dropping user prepared `db.*` and `nv.*` files into a `parked/domain.tld/` folder for validation
+- Conflicting DNS zone file sources
+  - If more than one verber enters a zone file for a domain, which verber should be authoritative can be assigned on the rink with `rink/run/setdomauthority`
+    - This can be done before the domains are added to additional verbers, to avoid conflict
+	- This is useful, such as for migrations or domains, subdomains, and domain-related services like mail being hosted across multiple verbers

 ## serfs integration `ink`
 IMPORTANT: As of v0.90.00, serfs are being integrated into the `ink` tool in verb/ink.
 This will manage the serfs by providing validation, help, and making them somewhat "mistake-proof".
 This is slowly rolling out to all serfs.